 Bachelor of Arts in Japanese Language

-The Japanese language skills he developed at AUT have helped him tremendously in his role, Marcus says.
+The Japanese language skills he developed at AUT have helped him tremendously in his career, says AUT alumnus Marcus Johnson.

 “The Japanese language knowledge I learned at AUT has set a foundation for me, and taught me how to use Japanese in all kinds of different scenarios.
 It was a great introduction to learning the language.
 Being able to speak another person’s language also helps you learn their culture.”

 The interactive learning environment was one of the highlights of his studies, says Marcus who has had an interest in Japanese since he was young.